Bastardkb/bastardkb.github.io/bg_charybdis/06rgb_components.md

 {: .warning }
 The LEDs need to be installed in a very specific way.
-Read the following instructions carefully **first**, and then install them. **If you don't, they will not work !**
+Read the following instructions carefully **first**, and then install them. **If you don't, they will not work!**

 ![](../assets/pics/guides/charybdis/27.jpg)